-Puppies have a short attention span, meaning that training for longer than a few minutes at a time can cause your pup to burn out.
+Training for too long at one time can cause your pup to burn out.
 This is called training fatigue.
-We humans experience training fatigue as well — how does your brain feel after sitting in a class for hours at a time?
+We experience training fatigue as well — how does your brain feel after sitting in a class for hours at a time?
 Signs of training fatigue in dogs include:

 Loss of interest in what you're doing together